monacsb/Heart_disease_Analysis/README.md

 Anaconda prompt in order to execute our tensorflow environment

 # Results
 The accuracy score on training data is 84%  whereas accuracy score on training data is 79%.
-Therefore, this model is showing a good model as it has no overfitting or underfitting.
+Therefore, this model is showing a good model as it has no overfitting or underfitting. <br />
 <img width="361" alt="image" src="https://user-images.githubusercontent.com/103228610/168871883-039e0d0f-7d6b-4a0c-a62e-ca03d1be526d.png">